This Cookie Dough Bundt Cake is a black cocoa chocolate cake and has a chocolate chip cookie dough surprise inside.

 I’m super excited about this post, as it’s my first one as a member of Bundt Bakers — a community of bakers who each make a monthly themed bundt cake.
 This month’s theme was “Hidden Surprise”.
 Huge thanks to Anshie from Spice Roots for hosting this month’s Bundt Bakers with this awesome theme!

 I’m not an expert bundt baker.
-This Cookie Dough Bundt is only my third ever bundt cake after my Pumpkin Cake and Meyer Lemon Bundt Cake.
+This Cookie Dough Bundt is only my third ever bundt cake.
 But since discovering the vast array of amazing bundt pans from Nordic Ware, I am totally hooked and happy to have a reason to bake a bundt every month.
 Not that I need a reason, but it’s nice to have a specific theme to work towards with a great group of bakers.

 I’m also not an expert on baking anything with surprises inside.
 In fact, this was my first time ever.
 As such, there were some fails and learnings.

 I wanted to make a chocolate bundt so that I could test out the black cocoa I bought a few weeks ago.
 Black cocoa is a super dark Dutch-process cocoa that makes chocolate cakes, well, super dark.
 Think Oreo cookie dark.
 It’s pretty intense and you want to use it sparingly (mostly for color).
 For this recipe I used half black cocoa and half regular Dutch-process cocoa.

 For the Hidden Surprise in this Cookie Dough Bundt, I used my favourite chocolate chip cookie recipe.
 I used a small cookie scoop to scoop the dough, then split each in half to make small dough balls.
 I had a total of 14, but you could make as few or as many as you’d like.
 I stuck these on a cookie sheet and placed them in the freezer overnight (30mins would do though, you just want to make sure they’re firm).